 Which to Use In Your Garden?

-If you are new to gardening, you may be wondering what all of the fuss is about when it comes to perlite and vermiculite.
 These two materials are often used in gardening and can be beneficial for your plants.
 So, which should you use in your garden?

 Uses for Perlite

 Perlite is often found in soil mixes and potting soils because it improves aeration and drainage.
 Remember those two: drainage and aeration.

 Because drainage is one of perlite’s specialties, when you’re planting things like succulents or cacti that do not like constantly moist soil, perlite is a great option.
 Perlite is often thought of as a lightweight sand substitute.